syncfusion-content/mobilejavascript-docs/MobileJS/NavigationBar/Header-TemplateId.md

 # Header templateid

 data-ej-templateid is used to define the ID of the template element where you can specify the content to render in the control.
-In the below example we have rendered listview as template to the navigationbar.
+The below code is used to rendered ejmlistview as template in the NavigationBar.

 {% highlight html %}